 - if the marriage certificate is issued in English, German or French language;

 - OR, if the marriage certificate is issued by other countries in two or more languages if one of them is English, German or French.

-If the marriage certificate is issued in different language, a legalised translation should be presented:
+If the marriage certificate is issued in a different language, a legalized translation should be presented:

-- OR, the translation should be legalised by the responsible Hungarian Consulate.
+- OR, the translation should be legalized by the responsible Hungarian Consulate.